Electromagnetic Modeling of Lossy Materials with a Potential-Based Boundary Element Method: Proposed Formulation

+where~$\xi$ is the average mesh edge length.
 In~\eqref{sys}, the equations and unknowns have been strategically scaled to ensure stable direct factorization and good accuracy for wide ranges of frequency and conductivity.
 It may be necessary to enforce charge conservation at extremely low frequencies.
-Though this point is not addressed in the present formulation, the results in \secref{sec:results} demonstrate the extremely wide ranges of frequency over which the proposed method still remains accurate.
-Also, although the system matrix in~\eqref{sys} is larger than those typical of field-based lossy conductor formulations~\cite{gibc,AWPLSLIM,eaefie02}, its size may be well worth its broadband performance, particularly when coupled with acceleration algorithms~\cite{MLFMA,AIMbles,pfftmain,TAPAIMx}.
-It may be possible to obtain a smaller system matrix, but the scope of this work is to establish that potential-based formulations can be used to accurately model lossy conductors over very wide ranges of frequency and conductivity.
+Although this point is not addressed in the present formulation, the results in \secref{sec:results} demonstrate the extremely wide ranges of frequency over which the proposed method still remains accurate.
+Also, the system matrix in~\eqref{sys} contains two vector quantities ($\uamat[0]$,~$\ubmat$) and four scalar quantities ($\Phimat$,~$\udmat$,~$\udmat[0]$~$\ndgPhimat[0]$) as unknowns, while most field-based formulations for lossy conductors contain only two vector and up to one scalar unknown quantity~\cite{gibc,AWPLSLIM,eaefie02}.
+However, the additional unknowns in the proposed method may be well worth the broadband performance, particularly when coupled with acceleration algorithms~\cite{MLFMA,AIMbles,pfftmain,TAPAIMx}.
+It may be possible to obtain a smaller system matrix, but the scope of this work is to establish that potential-based formulations can be used to model lossy conductors accurately and over very wide ranges of frequency and conductivity.